 6.5.
-Addressing Cultural and Linguistic Needs of Members
+Addressing Cultural, Ethnic, Racial and Linguistic Needs of Members

 IEHP is dedicated to ensuring that all medically covered services are available and accessible to all Members regardless of sex, race, color, national origin, creed, ancestry, ethnic group identification, religion, language, age, gender, gender identity, marital status, sexual orientation, medical condition, genetic information, physical or mental disability, and identification with any other persons or groups, and that all covered services are provided in a culturally and linguistically appropriate manner.
 IEHP strives to reduce health care disparities in clinical areas, improving cultural competency in Member materials and communications, and ensuring network adequacy to meet the needs of underserved groups.
-Services that address cultural and linguistic services are adjusted based on the annual assessment of Member needs.
+Services that address cultural, ethnic, racial and linguistic services are adjusted based on the annual assessment of Member needs.
 Further details about cultural and linguistic services provided to Members are seen in the individual reports supporting each of the following studies.
-The following are the current IEHP Quality Studies that evaluate our ability to serve a culturally and linguistically diverse Membership.
+The following are the current IEHP Quality Studies that evaluate our ability to serve a culturally and linguistically diverse Membership, including those less than 21 years of age:

 - 1. Provider Language Competency Study: The purpose of this study is to verify that the PCP, OB/GYN, and vision provider offices that inform IEHP that they have Spanish speaking office staff actually have those services available to Members. - 2.
-Cultural and Linguistic Study: The purpose of the study is to identify the linguistic and ethnic diversity of IEHP's PCP and Member populations.
-More specifically, they assess the cultural, ethnic, racial, and linguistic needs of Members in accordance with NCQA standards. - 3.
 Ongoing monitoring of interpreter service use: The purpose of this report is to monitor the top languages requested by the Members.
 IEHP offer face-to-face interpreter services for medical appointments to Members at no cost.
-The purpose is to provide Members with interpretation services and office excellence in service to Members/callers. - 4.
-Ongoing monitoring of grievances related to language and culture: Grievances are reported to monitor cultural and linguistic services provided to Members.
+The purpose is to provide Members with interpretation services and office excellence in service to Members/callers.